alfredagbayani22/alfredagbayani22.github.io/essays/using-ai.md

 ### Essays

-I have never used AI to write an essay (Whethere it'd be in full or partial chunks of it) as it would be completely dishonest to have something do the work for me that doesn't reflect how I myself thought about doing these things.
+I have never used AI to write an essay (Whether it'd be in full or partial chunks of it) as it would be completely dishonest to have something do the work for me that doesn't reflect how I myself thought about doing these things.
 However, at times I did sometimes use Grammarly to check for grammatical errors in my essays so I can have a perfectly organized essay.

 ### Final project

 During my final project, I would always rely on GitHub Copilot to get my tasks done because I was under a strict time limit to get them done by the milestones.
-When it came down to implementing pages, I would tell it the specific instructions such as "Implement the Features page to make it look a lot like Discord's Features page" so it would know what I am talking about and make the best looking page accorkding to my instructions to it.
+When it came down to implementing pages, I would tell it the specific instructions such as "Implement the Features page to make it look a lot like Discord's Features page" so it would know what I am talking about and make the best looking page according to my instructions to it.
 I would still have to do the effort in tying in the specific instructions, but otherwise it would help me get my tasks done.

 ### Learning a concept / tutorial

 Whenever I was learning a new term or concept such as learning a new coding languages (IE. Typescript, HTML5, Bootstrap), I would ask AI about what they are all about.
 In response, AI would tell me exactly what they are about such as variables and styles for certain coding languages as well as just giving definitions to certain terms I am trying to learn about (IE. "What is <Blank>?).
-This would help me understand these concepts from a clearer perspective to the point where I can
+This would help me understand these concepts from a clearer perspective to the point where I can understand them better.

 ### Answering a question in class or in Discord

 Whenever I was in class and my professor would ask my class a question, I would rely on AI (ChatGPT) to get an answer (IE. "What is <Blank>?)".
-Not only was it able to generate the response quickly, but it was also able to descriibe said answer in high quality.
+Not only was it able to generate the response quickly, but it was also able to describe said answer in high quality.
 Ultimately, it would prove to be useful in quick time scenarios when I need questions to be answered immediately on the fly.

 ### Asking or answering a smart-question